Organizations and groups are used to manage your Zendesk Support users and the ticket handling workflow.

 To support customers by location and language

-As noted above, you can set up organizations by location and language and then assign agents (or groups) to their tickets.
-Even if you didn't set up organizations for this, you can route to tickets to these groups based on the end-user's email domain (somecompany.fr, for example) or their language preference.
+As noted above, you can set up organizations by location and language and then assign team members (or groups) to their tickets.
+Even if you didn't set up organizations for this, you can route to tickets to these groups based on the end user's email domain (somecompany.fr, for example) or their language preference.

-When you create groups, you can add existing agents to them.
-You can add new agents to one or more groups when you're adding them to Zendesk Support.
-You can also bulk import new users and define their role as agent; you then manually add them to groups.
+When you create groups, you can add existing team members to them.
+You can add new team members to one or more groups when you're adding them to Zendesk Support.
+You can also bulk import new users and define their role as agent, then manually add them to groups.

 How groups support organizations

-You can take a loose approach to this and just allow agents to triage and assign requests to groups based on their reading of the support request or you can create business rules to handle that automatically.
+You can take a loose approach to this and just allow team members to triage and assign requests to groups based on their reading of the support request or you can create business rules to handle that automatically.
 See How to use your organizations and groups below.

 How to use your organizations and groups